Connor Jessup: Filmmaking

 In 2016, Jessup was included in Filmmaker Magazine's annual list of the 25 New Faces of Independent Film.
 His short film Lira's Forest, which he wrote and directed, premiered at the 2017 Toronto International Film Festival.
 Jessup wants to expand this story with a feature film, Simon's Forest.

 In 2017, it was announced that Jessup would be directing a documentary profile of Thai filmmaker Apichatpong Weerasethakul for FilmStruck and The Criterion Collection.
-The film was released in the spring of 2018.
+The film was released in the second quarter of 2018.

 In 2019, he produced the omnibus film 30/30 Vision: 3 Decades of Strand Releasing, which included short films by Ira Sachs, Catherine Breillat, Cindy Sherman, Athina Rachel Tsangari, Brady Corbet, Rithy Pahn, Lulu Wang and more.
 He contributed his own film to the program, Night Flight, inspired by the book by Antoine de Saint-Exupéry.

+Julian and the Wind, a short film written and directed by Jessup, premiered at the Toronto International Film Festival in September 2024.
+Jessup directed the music videos for Frances Whitney's "Biggest Fan" and Sebastian Croft's debut single "Tokyo", which were both released in 2025.

 Influences

 As a director, Jessup has expressed a particular fascination with Japanese film and culture and has stated in interviews that he is highly influenced by East Asian cinema, including directors Hirokazu Kore-eda, Edward Yang, Yasujirō Ozu, Hayao Miyazaki, Isao Takahata, and Apichatpong Weerasethakul.
 He has also expressed admiration for directors Abbas Kiarostami, Andrew Haigh, and Ira Sachs.